 Project V: LifelinesNEXT - Introduction to scientific challenges in broad phenotyped cohorts

 Supervisor: Prof. Sicco Scherjon MD PhD

-During the 2 weeks project students will get acquainted with the ongoing process of including pregnant women, the extensive data collection on mother and child, the preparation of biosamples and the first data analysis.
+During the 2 weeks project students will get acquainted with the ongoing process of including pregnant women to the study, the extensive data collection on mother and child, and the preparation of biosamples and the first data analysis.

 The course will cover three aspects of research in birth cohorts:

 - Bio sample collection